Is there no one and nothing else out there that we can feel community with? Perhaps we can, with literally every being and every thing.

 Fifty years ago in April 1967, David Oman McKay (1873-1970), the ninth president of the LDS Church, gave a talk in the priesthood session of General Conference that was unique.
 It was entitled "Consciousness of God: Supreme Goal of Life."

 Exactly 500 years ago today, October 31, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
 What were those "theses"?
 Do they have any applicability today?

-An addition to the BHT, concerning how we can “know” for ourselves if these things are really from God, or if they are from Bryce's own deranged mind.
-Continue reading “John 7:17 BHT, How to “Know” if this is from God?”
+An addition to the BHT, concerning how we can know for ourselves if these things are really from God, or if they are from Bryce's own deranged mind.

-I have considered forming a discussion group of sorts where we can regularly talk about these things, face-to-face, and commune-contemplate-meditate together regularly with other like-minded people.
-Technology being what it is today, we can do this from wherever we may each be anywhere in the world as if we were all sitting together in the same living room!
+I have considered forming a discussion group of some kind where we can regularly talk about these things, face-to-face, and commune-contemplate-meditate together regularly with like-minded people.
+Technology being what it is today, we can each do this from wherever we may be anywhere in the world as if we were all sitting together in the same living room!